RasPelikan/camunda-xstream/README.md

 External Class Provider
 -----------------------

-In order to lookup xStream Annotations in your project, [org.atteo.classindex](https://github.com/atteo/classindex) can be used to index all annotated Classes during compilation.
+In order to lookup xStream annotations in your project, [org.atteo.classindex](https://github.com/atteo/classindex) can be used to index all annotated Classes during compilation.

 First create a custom annotation processor by extending ClassIndexProcessor